MichalKarbownik/falcon-docs/docs/backend/installing-magento2.md

 bin/magento setup:upgrade
 ```

-Configure magento to use web server rewrites.
+Configure Magento to use web-server rewrites.
 You can do it from magento admin in `Configuration->General->Web->Search Engine Optimization`.
 Or by running this command:
 ```bash
 bin/magento config:set web/seo/use_rewrites 1